petsc/petsc/doc/faq/index.rst

 noticeable.
 Of if you are running matrix-free you may need to tune the matrix-free parameters.

-Why Do Some Krylov Methods Seem To Print Two Residual Norms Per Iteration?
+Why do some Krylov methods seem to print two residual norms per iteration?
 --------------------------------------------------------------------------

 I.e.